-This summary provides a brief overview of the key aspects of this offering.
-Because it is only a summary, it does not contain all of the detailed information contained elsewhere in this prospectus or in the documents incorporated by reference into this prospectus or included as exhibits to the registration statement that contains this prospectus.
-Accordingly, you are urged to carefully review this prospectus (including all documents incorporated by reference into this prospectus) in its entirety.
+The following is a summary of this prospectus.
+Because it is only a summary, it does not contain all of the detailed information contained elsewhere in this prospectus or in the documents incorporated by reference into this prospectus or included as exhibits to the registration statement of which this prospectus is a part.
+Accordingly, you should carefully review this prospectus, including all documents incorporated by reference into this prospectus, including all documents incorporated by reference into this prospectus, in its entirety.
+Unless otherwise indicated, "ZIOPHARM," the "Company," "we," "us," "our" and similar terms refer to ZIOPHARM Oncology, Inc.